 If a trust has a net capital loss, it is subject to the limitations of Schedule D (Form 1041).
 Enter on this line the loss figured on Schedule D (Form 1041).

 Line 5.
-Income or (Loss) From Partnerships and S Corporations
+Income or (Loss) From a Partnership or an S Corporation